 - April 28, 2020 – U.S. Census Bureau Tribal Partnership Specialists announce that Update Leave is slated start in New Mexico on June 13.
 The specialists also stated that any tribal citizen who has already completed the Census will have to re-submit the Census questionnaire using the 12-digit ID number on the questionnaire.
 The Census Bureau’s Tribal Affairs Team has created an Update Leave flyer with an explanation on using the 12-digit ID number.

-Until then, the NMNCC is working under the timeline the Bureau issued as of April 28.
+The NMNCC is working under a new timeline the Bureau issued as of August 3.
 We’ve added some helpful definitions:

-- The self-response phase is extended to October 31.
+- The self-response phase ends to September 30.

-- The new deadline date for households to respond to the 2020 Census.
+- The new deadline date for all households in the U.S. to respond to the 2020 Census.

 - When a questionnaire is delivered to a home – the address is verified/or updated and the Census employee leaves it on the door